Deductions and Write-Offs

 MACRS 7 year property includes office furniture and fixtures such as desks, files, safes, cellular phones, fax machines and any property that does not have a class life and not classified by the IRS.

 Most tangible, depreciable property placed in service after 1986 is called MACRS property.
-MACRS 25 year property includes certain water utility property.
+MACRS 10-year property includes vessels, barges, tugs and similar water transportation equipment, any tree or vine bearing fruit or nuts, and single purpose agricultural or horticultural structures.